Business and Economics Advisory Board

 Foundation Chair

-Christian has 30 years experience in senior roles across both the private sector and in diplomacy, with a particular focus on reputation management and advocacy.
+Christian has nearly 35 years experience in senior roles across both the private sector and in diplomacy, with a particular focus on reputation management and advocacy.

-In November 2022 Christian was appointed Chief Corporate Affairs & Sustainability Officer at Virgin Australia.
+Most recently, Christian was the Chief Corporate Affairs & Sustainability Officer at Virgin Australia (from November 2022 to June 2026).
 Prior to Virgin, Christian spent five years with the Woolworths Group, including as its Chief Reputation Officer, and was a member of its Group Executive Committee.
 In prior private sector roles he led government relations for General Electric across South East Asia, Australia, PNG and New Zealand, was head of government relations across Australia and the EU for BHP Billiton and was Group Executive of Public Affairs at Santos.

 In government, Christian spent 14 years in Australia's diplomatic service, including postings in southern Africa, Asia and the United States.
 He also undertook secondments into the Office of the Foreign Minister (North Asia and Economics Adviser) and the Department of Prime Minister & Cabinet.
 Having joined DFAT as a Graduate in 1992, he was promoted into DFAT’s Senior Executive in 2003.
 In 2004 he was appointed Australia's High Commissioner to Brunei.